neil-edelman/boxes/readme.md

 <code>typedef unsigned(*<strong>&lt;PE&gt;Hash</strong>)(const E);</code>

 A map from `E` onto `unsigned int` \.
-Should be as close as possible to a discrete uniform distribution for maximum performance and, when computing, take all of `E` into account\.
+Should be as close as possible to a discrete uniform distribution for maximum performance\.